Nacho Vidal

 Ignacio Jordà González (born 30 December 1973), better known as Nacho Vidal, is a Spanish pornographic actor and director.

 Early life

-Ignacio Jordà González was born in Mataró (Barcelona) in Catalonia.
+Ignacio Jordà González was born on 30 December 1973 in Mataró (Barcelona) in Catalonia.
 His nickname Nacho is the common nickname for Ignacio.

 When he was young, Jordà moved with his family to Valencia, where part of his family originated.
 According to Nacho Vidal, his family was wealthy, had textile factories and extensive real estate assets, but ended up losing their wealth due to 1970s energy crisis, and at 14, he quit school to work and help his family.

 As a teenager, he was in a punk band.
 He also was a boxer and enlisted in the Spanish Legion in Melilla.

 Career

 In 1994, Vidal started his porn career doing live sex shows with his girlfriend, Sara Bernat (born 1976), at the Sala Bagdad in Barcelona.
 There, he met the director of the Barcelona International Erotic Film Festival, José María Ponce, who introduced him to porn films.
 Vidal became a protégé of Rocco Siffredi, who brought him to Hollywood in 1998.

 Vidal has starred in over 1,500 movies; he has also produced and/or directed many others (since 2000, including gay titles for the Evil Angel video company).
 Although self-stated as heterosexual, he has directed gay porn films.

 Vidal has starred in Spanish mainstream movies and TV shows, including the Spanish TV series Los Simuladores and the Spanish movies Va a ser que nadie es perfecto, El Alquimista Impaciente and Impávido.

 The 8-part Spanish-language TV series Nacho describes Vidal's life and was released in Spain and Latin America in March 2023, with Vidal being portrayed by Martiño Rivas.

 Recently Nacho has moved into the director's chair, helming his own shot-in-Europe line called "Killer Pussy".
 He directs and stars in the flicks, bringing audiences the cream of the crop of current European sex stars.
 The series has already won accolades, as Nacho's ravenous romp with Czech beauty Helen in Killer Pussy (2000), which garnered an AVN nomination for Best Sex Scene in a Foreign Release.